eliakindelrosario/hcl_training/README.md

 ## Exercise 5 - LinkList Manipulation

 Write a java program showing how to use the methods in a the LinkedList class.

+## Exercise 5 - Sorting List

+Write a java program showing how to sort using comparable and comporator.

+Create the following classes with the specified attributes:

+    Patient - PatientID, PatientName, PatientAge
+    Doctor - DoctorID, DoctorName, Specialty

+Populate an ArrayList and sort the list based on each class attribute.